Overweight (stock market): Investment portfolio

 Overweight — Suppose that an investor holds 15% of his/her investment in Technology stocks.
-The investor's stock portfolio is then 15% overweight in Technology stocks.
+The investor's stock portfolio is then 15% weight in Technology stocks.

 Suppose further that the investor is advised by his broker or financial adviser that technology stocks should be "overweight."
 The investor is being advised to hold more investments in Technology, as a percentage, than the weight of that asset in the index/market.
 In this example, the recommendation is to hold more than 10% of the value of Technology shares.

 Underweight — In contrast to overweight holdings, if the broker advises that technology stocks should be "underweight," the recommendation to the investor is to hold less than 10% of the value of Technology shares.

 Equal weight - The third possibility is that the broker advises that technology stocks should have "equal weight."
 In which case, the recommendation is to hold 10% of the value of Technology shares.